gmboowa/rMAP-GWAS/README.md

 ## Runtime controls

 The WDL exposes task-level CPU, memory & disk settings.
-Defaults are test friendly & may need to be increased for larger cohorts.
+Defaults are test-friendly and may need to be increased for larger cohorts.

 | Resource group | Default threads | Default memory | Default disk |
 |---|---:|---:|---:|